-We are currently responding to Typhoon Hagupit, while continuing our recovery work from Typhoon Haiyan, one of the worst storms ever to strike the country.
+We are continuing our work in Typhoon Hagupit, as well as our recovery work in Typhoon Haiyan, one of the worst storms ever to strike the country.

 AmeriCares works with Sovereign Order of Malta in the Philippines to provide disaster and humanitarian relief.
+The country is also part of Disaster Preparedness Project helping to reduce risks for the vulnerable living in hazard-prone areas.
 This partnership supports health care to people in need by providing medicine and medical supplies for over 150 institutions throughout the Philippines.
 Our donations reach hospitals, clinics, orphanages and homes for the elderly.
 Donated medical aid also supports remote medical and disaster relief teams.

 Snapshot of Philippines: